PallaviSurana1/cut-run/README.md

 # cut-run
-This consists of scripts to analyze ChIp Cut and Run sequencing data.
+This consists of scripts to analyze ChIP Cut and Run sequencing data.